Kathy Kay - Director

 Amanda has been passionately involved in the dance industry for over 15 years.
 She has trained extensively in a variety of dance disciplines and has travelled across Ontario to compete, where she has been awarded many accolades for her artistry and technical capabilities including many special awards, overall awards, judge’s choice awards, top discipline marks, and the Highest Overall Mark of the Competition at both Regional and National events.
 In 2013, Amanda was crowned the National Title of Miss Shine Dance.
 Amanda has worked with numerous dance professionals, including TOKYO, Victor Smalley, Angel Armas, Stephen ‘tWitch’ Boss, Stephanie Rutherford, and Eryn Waltman to name a few.
 She has performed in various dance shows and performances, including performing as a company dancer with the Youth in Motion Dance Project.
 Amanda has found great success as a dance teacher and choreographer, with her students and choreography receiving many awards and recognitions.
 She has been commended for her age appropriate and smart choreography choices for dancers of all ages and abilities, as well as her creative concepts.
 Amanda is an Acrobatic Arts certified instructor, under the direction and training of Meaghan Wegg (former Cirque Du Soliel performer) and Tim Buckley (renowned physiotherapist).
 In her role as studio director, Amanda is an avid supporter of her community and has been an active participant and choreographer for many community and charity events.
 She has a strong belief in instilling valuable life skills in her dancers and promotes the values of personal growth and leadership in her dance programming.
-Amanda holds an Honors Bachelor of Arts degree and a Master of Arts degree, and a Bachelor of Education degree from Western University.
-She is currently in her second year at the Faculty of Education at Western University, completing a Bachelor of Education degree.
+Amanda holds an Honors Bachelor of Arts degree, a Master of Arts degree, and a Bachelor of Education degree from Western University.
+Outside of Dance Ahead, Amanda is an Ontario Certified Teacher with the Thames Valley District School Board.
 Amanda is a passionate dance educator and she is extremely proud of the studio she has created and dancers she has worked with over the years.